target/pod-reaper/README.md

  never be deleted by the pod reaper
 - `NAMESPACE` (default ""): the namespace where pod reaper will look for pods

+Note: this controller uses an `InClusterConfig` which makes use of the service account that kubernetes gives to its pods.
+Only pods accessible to this service account will be visible to the pod-reaper.
+Different service accounts may have wildly different access permissions.

 ### Logic

 The following is the human readable version of the logic behind pod reaper: